erik-titanyan/tic-tac-toe-electron/README.md

 ### Step 2.open the other terminal and run `npm start`

-Runs the electron app in development mode
+Runs the electron app in development mode.

-## How to generate distributables (installer) ?

-### `npm run make`

-Builds the react app for production to the `root` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Learn More